vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 - Solidity v0.8.17
 - MUI v5.15.20

-Additionally, the frontend is powered by *material-ui* v5.x.

 ## Code Structure
 The ReactJs part of the code goes under `appfrontend`, smart contracts under `contracts`, and deployment configurations for these smart contracts under `scripts`.